ptwiddle/MAS439-Commutative-Algebra/policies.md

 Marking
 ------
--

 There is no exam for this module.
 Instead, there will be weekly assessed problem sets.

-Problem sets will be assigned in lecture every Wednesday, and will be due the following Wednesday by the beginning of lecture.
-You can email the problem sets to me before lecture starts, hand a paper copy in at the *beginning* of lecture, or leave it in my mailbox *before* lecture starts.
+Problem sets will be assigned in lecture every week, usually on Wednesday but occasionally on Thursday.
+They will be due the following Wednesday by the beginning of lecture.
+You can email the problem sets to me before lecture starts, hand a paper copy in at the *beginning* of lecture, or slip it under my door *before* lecture starts.

 You are allowed, and in fact encouraged, to meet in small groups to discuss the course, including the problem sets.
 Working with friends is a great way to learn and is usually more fun.  ``Small'' here means two or three people; larger groups are not allowed, as it becomes too easy to just listen and not contribute.